 Over the past several months, we’ve been covering the growing number of retailers selling midcentury modern entry doors.
-Today, we’ve pulled all our research together — sharing six places where you can find a retro style front entry door for your home — plus, we have some super affordable DIY options to consider, too.
+Today, we’ve pulled all our research together — sharing eight places where you can find a retro style front entry door for your home — plus, we have some super affordable DIY options to consider, too.

 1. Simpson Doors

 We first spotlighted Simpson Doors when reader Doug tipped us to their midcentury Early American (aka “Cool-onial”) style doors.
 Several months later, reader Mitch saw that the company also had 9 midcentury modern door styles tucked in their catalog.
 All of the midcentury door styles Simpson Doors offers are made of wood in the USA and can be custom ordered in a variety of sizes, wood species and glass styles.
-The company also offers many helpful tools such as their door test drive tool and glass taste test to help make choosing a new door style easier.
+The company also offers many helpful tools such as their door test drive tool and glass taste test and per a comment from reader Kristine this Contemporary Flush door design tool.